luteberget/RailCNL/trvanalysis/main.md

 also be used to illustrate how extending the HL with better constructs improves the naturalness of the language.

+See *Ranta: Translating between language and logic* for an overview of rewriting rules used in a first order logic natural language generation system, going from the low level logic representation to a higher level AST which generates more natural sentences.

 # Sentence translation case studies

 ## Object type constraints